-Launching in 2024, our two new working groups provide participants of the UN Global Compact Network Australia with the opportunity to engage with leading actors in the business and human rights field in Australia and beyond.
+Launched in 2024, our new working group provided participants of the UN Global Compact Network Australia with the opportunity to engage with leading actors in the business and human rights field in Australia and beyond.

-Focusing on Human Rights Due Diligence and Labour Exploitation within the Maritime Shipping Supply Chain, our working groups are a safe space for practitioners to openly discuss technical challenges, and identify opportunities, relating to establishing, embedding and maintaining a human rights due diligence process.
+Focusing on Human Rights Due Diligence, our working group was a safe space for practitioners to openly discuss technical challenges, and identify opportunities, relating to establishing, embedding and maintaining a human rights due diligence process.

-All Working Group sessions will be convened under the Chatham House Rule.
+All Working Group sessions are convened under the Chatham House Rule.
 Details about the Working Groups offered in 2024 can be found below.

 Human Rights Due Diligence Working Group